nmelihsensoy/LbryDot/README.md

 #### DatabaseProvider

 Defines database connection logic.
 Provides an interface for different type of databasess.
-[SQLite]() is used for database.
+[SQLite](https://www.nuget.org/packages/System.Data.SQLite/) is used for database.

 #### Repositories

 Repository pattern and ORM technique is used.
-This sublayer contains repository definitions of a Entity.
-[Dapper]() tool is chosen for ORM technique.
+This sublayer contains repository definitions of Entities.
+[Dapper](https://www.nuget.org/packages/Dapper/) tool is chosen for ORM technique.

 #### UnitOfWork

 Unit of Work pattern is used.
 Merges database operations came from Services into one single transaction.
-Manages repositories.
+Relays the DatabaseProvider between Repositories.
 Provides one interface to Services for accessing all the repositories.

 Layers, tools, patterns and their relations presented as the following diagram: